 And so to Rwanda.

-Or, rather, to a kangaroo court in Tanzania, set up by a UN Security Council resolution with no authority to do so, and specifically empowered (again, on no proper authority whatever) to try only members of the former (devoutly Catholic) regime, and not of that which overthrew it, namely a direct extension, by means of a Ugandan invasion of Rwanda in 1990, of the only-too-successful Maoist insurrection in Uganda.
+Or, rather, to what is to be our model in these matters, a kangaroo court in Tanzania, set up by a UN Security Council resolution with no authority to do so, and specifically empowered (again, on no proper authority whatever) to try only members of the former (devoutly Catholic) regime, and not of that which overthrew it, namely a direct extension, by means of a Ugandan invasion of Rwanda in 1990, of the only-too-successful Maoist insurrection in Uganda.
+Thank God that no one is now to be sent from this country, historic refuge of the oppressed, to appear before that kangaroo court.

 As is the routine holding of session in camera.
 As is the admission of hearsay evidence.
 As are the rulings that no corroboration is necessary to convict a man of rape even he has pleaded not guilty, and that it matters not one jot if a prosecution witness’s written statement differs markedly from his testimony in court.
 As is the astonishing principle that a prosecution witness’s inconstancies are proof of trauma, and therefore of the guilt of the accused.
 And as are the farcical translation problems.

 The remit of this “Tribunal” is frankly racist, providing only for the trial of Hutus (the overwhelmingly predominant ethnic group) for crimes against Tutsis (the historically royal and aristocratic minority).
 Crimes by Hutus against Tutsis undoubtedly happened.
 But so did crimes by Tutsis against Hutus.
-Neither Maoist guerrillas nor embittered, dispossessed aristocrats are characteristically restrained in these matters; that these should have been the same people is a theme to which I will return when I write about Marxism more generally, as I will be doing some time in the New Year.
+Neither Maoist guerrillas nor embittered, dispossessed aristocrats are characteristically restrained in these matters.

 No one knows how many people were killed, often with machetes.
 The usual figure cited is eight hundred thousand.
 Perhaps that is correct, perhaps it is not.
 But what is undoubtedly the case is that not all the perpetrators were Hutus (although many were), and that not all the victims were Tutsis (although many were).
 What is undoubtedly the case is that no Tutsi has ever been tried, because none can be: that whole people has been declared innocent in advance, and another whole people declared guilty in advance.